NUbots/NUbots/module/support/optimisation/NSGA2Evaluator/README.md

 ## Description

-The evaluator half of the Multi-Objective Non-Dominated Sorting Genetic Algorithm II (NSGA2) optimisation of our walk engine.
-Evaluates walk engine parameters for an individual from the NSGA2Optimiser module for fitness, using the robot sway and robot travel distance or distance in radians of rotation.
+The evaluator half of the Multi-Objective Non-Dominated Sorting Genetic Algorithm II (NSGA2) optimisation algorithm.
+Evaluates parameters for an individual from the NSGA2Optimiser module based on fitness.

+Currently contains implementations for optimising the walk engine.

 ## Usage

 The NSGA2Optimiser module uses this module.
 Please see 'NSGA2Evaluator.yaml' to set constants for boundary testing and scalars for multipath.

-No other human intervention is required in this module.
+To implement the evaluator for a new optimisation scenario, extend from the EvaluatorTask class.

 ## Consumes